dungeons-of-moria/umoria/docs/manual.md

 displayed.
 A record of the character will be provided, along with all of the equipment (identified) either on the screen or saved in a file.

-The character will leave behind a reduced savefile, which contains only the monster memory and the game option choices.
+The character will leave behind a reduced save file, which contains only the monster memory and the game option choices.
 It may be restored, in which case the new character is generated exactly as if the file was not there, but the new character will find the monster memory containing all